observingx/avocado/content/posts/20191231-first-circuit-party.md

 After they took a break from their sensual exploration, I got a chance to exchange a few words with Daniel (that guy) and asked him, "Where you able to get your kiss?"
 He politely made a convo, introduced himself, and bid me farewell.
 My lesson that night were 2 folds:

-*  **Club Rule:** "Seize the day"
+*  **Communication Rule:** Always lead with nonverbal (eyes, body, and face) first and never with words.
-*  **Communication Rule:** Lead with nonverbal (eyes, body and face) first and never with words.
+*  **Club Rule:** "Seize the day" and "Be in the Moment"

 The night ended at 4AM for me.
-I went home and had to take a shower because my body had been in contact of too many sweaty guys that night.
+I went home and had to take a shower because my body had been in contact with too many sweaty guys that night.
 Overall, it was a fun night.
 It taught me the importance of leading with nonverbal when communicating and "seizing the day" right away, which forces one to be in the moment.